Views of Lester Earnest

 With increasing age, I am now trying to complete my challenging Bucket List, shown in Steve Jobs set a Precedent that I Will Not Follow with the general goal of ending corruption in governments, corporations and athletic organizations while avoiding the sixth mass extinction of life on Earth.
 To do that, I plan to live to age 112.

 An Eye for Lies and a Tooth for Truth.
-After growing up in San Diego as a bad boy and graduating from Caltech I spent a dozen years working in the corrupt military-industrial-congressional complex including 3.5 years as an Aviation Electronics Officer in the Navy and doing computer system designs at MIT and its MITRE Corporation spinoff, working for the Air Force, CIA and the Joint Chiefs of Staff.
+After growing up in San Diego as a bad boy and graduating from Caltech I spent a dozen years working in the corrupt military-industrial-congressional complex, including 3.5 years as an Aviation Electronics Officer in the Navy and doing computer system designs at MIT and its MITRE Corporation spinoff, working for the Air Defense Command, Air Force Intelligence, CIA and the Joint Chiefs of Staff.

 The best career move of my life was in 1965 when I was recruited by the new Computer Science Department of Stanford University to create a graduate research lab.
 I designed, set up, named, and managed the Stanford Artificial Intelligence Laboratory (SAIL), which soon became a hotbed of innovation, as discussed below in the section on SAIL.